🇲🇾 Malaysia

 Branch network ⭐⭐⭐ Smaller than Maybank/CIMB but adequate nationally

 Alliance Bank CashFirst earns a recommendation for private sector salaried Malaysians earning RM 3,000+.
-The 6.99% effective rate floor is genuinely competitive, the 7-year tenure gives flexibility, and the digital application is solid.
+The 4.99% flat starting rate (1-year band) is genuinely competitive, the 7-year max tenure gives flexibility, the zero early-settlement penalty is a meaningful structural advantage, and the 24–48hr digital approval is solid for existing customers.
 The main limitation is the RM 3,000 minimum income — lower earners should look at CIMB CashLite first.
-For everyone else, compare Alliance's live rate against CIMB on RinggitPlus before committing.
+For everyone else, compare Alliance's live rate against CIMB and RHB on RinggitPlus before committing.
+For the most recent 2026 review, see our Alliance Bank CashFirst 2026 update.

 Read our full bank review series: Maybank Personal Loan Review · CIMB CashLite Review · RHB Easy Review · Hong Leong Review · Best Personal Loans in Malaysia 2026